 A vintage Montblanc is primarily a Montblanc.
-It still possesses the distinctive insignia of the brand, namely the star (or “bird’s feces” as someone told me the other day).
-This vintage Montblanc has landed on my mailbox from a gentleman in the UK, who took a splendid care of it for years and finally gave it away at a very low price.
-Although the insignia is there, its vintage has precedence in the list of attributes.
+It still possesses the distinctive insignia of the brand, namely the star (or “bird’s feces” as someone told me the other day) and the height of the Montblanc mountaintop.
+This vintage Montblanc 14 has landed on my mailbox from a gentleman in the UK, who took a splendid care of it for years and finally gave it away at a very low price.
+Although the insignia is all there, its vintage quality has precedence in the list of attributes.
 For me, at least.

 Let’s try to go beyond this delusion of massive proportions that advertisers have created to charge 800 EUR for a pen, even if it is a “good” one.
 Everything in this world is subjective.
 In a state of mind that discards the subjective perception and focuses on the essentials, this Montblanc 14 is an outstanding writing instrument that survived over the decades.
 It has a semi-flex medium nib that hovers handsomely over the paper, leaving a fascinating line.
 It features a yellowish ink window, and a golden belt on the cap delineated by two triangles, like an art-deco flower.
 This flower pattern is repeated in the way the nib is extending out of the nib section, mounted as it is.
 While this nib mount is met in old vintage pens, or even on contemporary ones like the Vanishing Point, it is my first one on my fountain pen tray.
 Love it!

 Needless to say that this pen performs in a wonderful manner with my Pelikan Edelstein Onyx ink, an everyday black ink, for writing text and taking notes.
 It writes with no interruption whatsoever, not too dry, not too wet.
 It’s perfect.